importantimport/shiraha/CONTRIBUTING.md

 ## [Shiraha](/packages/shiraha/)

-Shiraha written using SugarSS.
+Original Shiraha written using SugarSS.
 Can be used as a reference when improving Shiraha VE, but this package no longer accepts PR (as it will be replaced by Shiraha VE)

 ## [Shiraha Worklets](/packages/shiraha-worklets/)

-Abandoned package, no longer accepting PR.
+Deprecated package, no longer accepting PR.